Steven Evans (soccer): Portland Timbers

-On January 8, 2013 it was officially announced that Evans had been signed by the Portland Timbers on a homegrown player contract.
+On January 8, 2013, it was officially announced that Evans had been signed by the Portland Timbers on a homegrown player contract.
 Evans became the second homegrown player at the club after Brent Richards who signed in 2012.
 On December 8, 2014, Evans's option was declined for 2015 and signed a contract with Portland Timbers 2, the Timbers' USL Pro club.

 Coaching

 After 2015, Evans retired from playing, and returned to the University of Portland as an assistant coach..
-He since has become a youth soccer coach in the Portland metro area.
+He since has become a youth soccer coach for Westside metros FC in the Portland metro area.

 Personal life

 Steven's younger brother, Nick, played varsity soccer for Central Catholic HS and for the Portland Timber's u-16 team.
 Nick won a state championship his junior year.
 He now plays at Concordia University-Portland.
 Their father formerly coached at Eastside Timbers FC and coached Steven at Eastside.